 Summary

-Freestyle dance is a whole world of freedom of movement.
-Just imagine: no set choreography, just a dancer, music and a flow of spontaneous movements.
-Unlike traditional dance styles where every step is codified, freestyle gives dancers carte blanche to express their personality, emotions and creativity.
-This style, which is particularly rooted in urban cultures, has won over a passionate following by pushing back the boundaries of dance, away from convention.
+Freestyle dancing is a whole world where freedom of movement reigns supreme.
+Imagine: no imposed choreography, just a dancer, some music, and a flow of spontaneous gestures.
+In contrast, dance styles In contrast to traditional styles where every step is codified, freestyle gives dancers carte blanche to express their personality, emotions, and creativity.
+This style, particularly rooted in urban cultures and the street scene, has won over a passionate audience by pushing the boundaries of dance, far from the conventions of traditional genres.

 In a battle or solo, freestyle dance is performed live.
 It requires intense listening to the music, paying attention to every rhythm and every vibration to improvise movements that resonate with the music.
 And that's the magic of freestyle: no two moves are the same.
 The freestyler reacts to the moment, creating a unique show that tells his or her own personal story.
 That's why freestyle is so fascinating: it leaves so much to the unexpected, to the challenge, to raw expression.